 Negotiating a NASA Patent License

-After the company qualifies for a license, the terms of the agreement, such as amounts and dates of royalty payments, field(s) of use, geographic locations for manufacturing and product sales are negotiated between the company and the license manager before drafting the preliminary license agreement.
-The license manager prepares the draft license based on the terms agreed to between the company and the license manager.
+After the company qualifies for a license, the terms of the agreement, such as amounts and dates of royalty payments, field(s) of use, geographic locations for manufacturing and product sales are negotiated between the company and the license manager.
+The license manager then prepares the draft license based on the terms agreed to between the company and the license manager.
 After the license agreement is completed and signed by the company, it is executed by the NASA Signing Official.